-The specification of RPL defines two modes of operation for top-down data flows: the non-storing mode, which uses source routing, and the storing mode, in which each node maintains a routing table for all possible destinations.
+Even though CTP does not support any-to-any traffic, the specification of RPL defines two modes of operation for top-down data flows: the non-storing mode, which uses source routing, and the storing mode, in which each node maintains a routing table for all possible destinations.
 This requires O(n) space (where n is the total number of nodes), which is unfeasible for memory-constrained devices.
-Our experiments show that in random topologies with one hundred nodes, with no link or node failures, RPL succeeds to deliver less than 20% of top-down messages sent by the root (see Figure 8).
+Our experiments show that in random topologies with one hundred nodes, with no link or node failures, RPL succeeds to deliver less than 20% of top-down messages sent by the root (see Figure 9).